swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 ## Swift Tasks

-VS Code provides tasks as a way to run external tools.
+Visual Studio Code provides tasks as a way to run external tools.
 See the [Integrate with External Tools via Tasks](https://code.visualstudio.com/docs/editor/tasks) documentation to learn more.